-Should COVID or other situations force REMOTE DELIVERY:
+Should situations force REMOTE DELIVERY:

 Lectures - Lectures will be asynchronous, with recorded lectures posted on OWL each week of the term.
 Teaching activities aimed to reinforce lecture material will be posted approximately every other week.
 All course material will be posted to OWL: https://owl.uwo.ca.